• Skip to primary navigation

 Simple 555 Timer Based Animal Repeller Circuit

-This circuit is easy to put together and runs well on a 9V battery making it a great choice for home use.
+This circuit is easy to build, work with 9V battery and is good for home use.

 Circuit Working: